mdn/content/files/en-us/web/api/fenced_frame_api/index.md

 Certain API features that create {{domxref("FencedFrameConfig")}}s such as {{domxref("Navigator.runAdAuction()")}} ([Protected Audience API](https://developer.chrome.com/docs/privacy-sandbox/fledge/)) and {{domxref("WindowSharedStorage.selectURL()")}} ([Shared Storage API](/en-US/docs/Web/API/Shared_Storage_API)), as well as other features such as {{domxref("Fence.reportEvent()")}}, require you to enroll your site in a [privacy sandbox enrollment process](/en-US/docs/Web/Privacy/Privacy_sandbox/Enrollment).
 If you don't do this, the API calls will fail with a console warning.

+> [!NOTE]
-> **Note:** In Chrome, you can still test your fenced frame code locally without enrollment.
+> In Chrome, you can still test your fenced frame code locally without enrollment.
 To allow local testing, enable the following Chrome developer flag:
 >
 > `chrome://flags/#privacy-sandbox-enrollment-overrides`